 Which Dire Straits song are you most attached to?

-It’s always a difficult question to answer that.
+It’s always a difficult question to answer.
 We were very fortunate in having somebody [Mark Knopfler] who wrote some really beautiful songs.
-Everybody has different favourites, I couldn’t really pick out one but I think that songs like Brothers in Arms will stand the test of time because no matter when you’re born and when you listen to the song, it has relevance to what’s going on in the world – somewhere in the world, and how we deal with it.
+Everybody has different favourites, I couldn’t really pick out one but I think songs like Brothers in Arms will stand the test of time because no matter when you were born and when you listen to the song, it has relevance to what’s going on in the world – somewhere in the world, and how we deal with it.

 What’s the legacy of Dire Straits?
 What have you left to the world?

-How do you explain, technically, the fact that Dire Straits songs are immediately recognisable and cannot be mistaken with anything else?
+How do you explain, technically, the fact that Dire Straits songs are immediately recognisable and cannot be mistaken for anything else?

 Was it intentional to create that particular style, especially the guitar sound?

-What was your opinion about punk music back in the 1970s?
+What was your opinion about punk music in the 1970s?
 What did you think of it?

-Genesis guitarist Steve Hackett whom I recently interviewed, said that he found 1970s music “stagnant”…
+In his interview, Genesis guitarist Steve Hackett said that he found 1970s music “stagnant”.

 Yes, it’s true.